vbonnet/comp-520-peephole-compiler/grammar/README.md

 `_named_instruction_`
   * A simple variable name, this variable must represent one of the named instructions.
-It copies the entire intruction as it was in the original bytecode
+It copies the entire instruction as it was in the original bytecode.

 `switch (_named_instruction_) { ... }`
   * This takes a named instruction from the first half of the code and switches on the type of that